petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/calendar/using-the-calendar-widget.md

 Here's a list of calendar permissions:

-Giving a user permission to add, delete, or update discussion allows them to make, edit and remove comments on the event.
-The *Permissions* permission allows a Role to update permissions for the event.

 | Permission         | Description                                                                              |
 |:-------------------|:-----------------------------------------------------------------------------------------|
 | Delete             | Grants the ability to delete calendars.                                                  |